 - Interaction depth (= tree complexity in BRT): this controls the number of splits in each tree.
 A value of 1 in trees with only 1 this means that the model does not interactions between environmental variables.
 A value of 2 results in two splits, etc.

 - Shrinkage (= learning rate in BRT): this determines the contribution of each tree to the growing model.
 As small shrinkage value results in many trees to be built.

 These two parameters together determine the number of trees that is required for optimal prediction.
-The aim is to find the combination of parameters that results in the minimum error for predictions, and a model with at least 1000 trees.
+The aim is to find the combination of parameters that results in the minimum error for predictions and a model with at least 1000 trees.
 The optimal values for these parameters depend on the size of your dataset.
 For datasets with <500 occurrence points, it is best to model simple trees (interaction depth = 2 or 3) with small enough shrinkage rates to allow the model to grow at least 1000 trees.

-Stochastic, which improves predictive performance
+- Stochastic, which improves predictive performance

-The best fit is automatically detected by the algorithm
+- The best fit is automatically detected by the algorithm

-Model represents the effect of each predictor after accounting for the effects of other predictors
+- Model represents the effect of each predictor after accounting for the effects of other predictors

-Robust to missing values and outliers
+- Robust to missing values and outliers

-Needs at least 2 predictor variables to run
+- Need at least 2 predictor variables to run

 generalized boosting models are non-parametric and can thus handle skewed and multi-modal data as well as categorical data that are ordinal or non-ordinal.